Bearer/bearer/docs/reference/installation.md

       - /path/to/repo:/tmp/scan
 ```

-Then, run the docker compose run command to run Bearer with any specified flags:
+Then, run the docker compose run command to run Bearer CLI with any specified flags:

 ```bash
 docker compose run bearer scan /tmp/scan --debug